§5B-2-15. Upper Kanawha Valley Resiliency and Revitalization Program.

 (1) The Development Office shall establish the Upper Kanawha Valley Resiliency and Revitalization Program in accordance with the provisions of this section.
 The program shall inventory existing assets and resources, prioritize planning and technical assistance, and determine such other assistance as might be available to revitalize communities in the Upper Kanawha Valley.

 (2) The program shall remain active until it concludes its work on June 30, 2024, and delivers a final report to the Joint Committee on Government and Finance no later than October 1, 2024.

 (d) Revitalization council created. — There is hereby created a revitalization council to fulfill the purposes of this section.
 The revitalization council shall be coordinated by the Development Office in the Department of Commerce and be subject to oversight by the secretary of the department.
 The following entities shall serve as members of the revitalization council:

-(1) The Executive Director of the Development Office or their designee, who shall serve as chairperson of the council;
+(1) The Secretary of the Department of Economic Development or their designee, who shall serve as chairperson of the council;

 (2) The Secretary of the Department of Health and Human Resources or their designee;